Policy Gradients for Cumulative Prospect Theory in Reinforcement Learning: From Classical RL To CPT-RL

 where appropriate integrability assumptions are assumed.
-While the CPT value $\C(X)$ accounts for the human agent's distortions in perception, it also recovers the expectation $\E(X)$ with weight functions $w^+, w^-$ and utility functions~$u^+$ (resp. $-u^-$) restricted to~$\mathbb{R}_+$ (resp. $\mathbb{R}_-$) are set to be the identity functions.
-In addition, several risk measures are also particular cases of CPT values: Variance, Conditional Value at Risk (CVar), distortion risk measures to name a few.
-See appendix~\ref{apdx:cpt-complements} for proofs of these facts and Table~\ref{table:cpt-examples} therein for a synthetic view of the settings captured by CPT.\\
+While the CPT value $\C(X)$ accounts for the human agent's distortions in perception, it also recovers the expectation $\E(X)$ with weight functions $w_+, w_-$ and utility functions~$u^+$ (resp. $-u^-$) restricted to~$\mathbb{R}_+$ (resp. $\mathbb{R}_-$) are set to be the identity functions.
+In addition, several risk measures such as variance, Conditional Value at Risk (CVaR) and distortion risk measures are also particular cases of CPT values with \textit{discontinuous} probability weighting functions (see App.~\ref{apdx:cpt-complements} and Table~\ref{table:cpt-examples} therein).